Keenan Wynn: Film and television

 Wynn appeared in hundreds of films and television series between 1934 and 1986.
 He was a Metro-Goldwyn-Mayer contract player during the 1940s and 1950s.
 He had a brief role as a belligerent, unsympathetic drunk in the wartime romance The Clock (1945).
-Arguably his most dynamic performance was a small role in The Hucksters (1948) with Clark Gable.
+Arguably his most dynamic performance was a small role in The Hucksters (1947) with Clark Gable.
 His early postwar credits include The Three Musketeers (1948), playing D'Artagnan's servant; Annie Get Your Gun (1950); Royal Wedding (1951); Kiss Me, Kate (1953); The Man in the Gray Flannel Suit (1956); The Absent-Minded Professor (1961); The Americanization of Emily (1964) and Dr. Strangelove (1964).

 The Wynns, father and son, both appeared in the original 1956 Playhouse 90 television production of Rod Serling's Requiem for a Heavyweight.
 The son was returning the favor: according to radio historian Elizabeth McLeod, Keenan had helped his father overcome professional collapse, a harrowing divorce, and a nervous breakdown to return to work a decade earlier, and now helped convince Serling and producer Martin Manulis that the elder Wynn should play the wistful trainer.
 Both he and his father also appeared in a subsequent TV drama called The Man in the Funny Suit (1960), which detailed the problems they had experienced while working on that series.
 In it, the Wynns, Serling, and many of the cast and crew played themselves.
 Keenan also featured in another Rod Serling production, a Twilight Zone episode entitled, "A World of His Own" (1960) as playwright Gregory West, who uniquely caused series creator Rod Serling to disappear.

 On January 18, 1959, Wynn starred in S. J. Perelman's Hollywood satire, "Malice in Wonderland", broadcast on NBC's prestigious Sunday afternoon anthology series Omnibus.

-In the 1959–1960 television season, Wynn co-starred with Bob Mathias in NBC's The Troubleshooters, an adventure program about unusual events surrounding an international construction company.
-Wynn played the role of Kodiak, the "troubleshooter", for Mathias's Frank Dugan.
-He appeared in numerous television series, such as the ABC/Warner Bros. drama, The Roaring 20s, The Islanders, and the ABC Western series, The Travels of Jaimie McPheeters.